ebubeilo63/Mobile-Sales-Analysis/README.md

 ---
 ## Project Overview
-> >This project analyzes the sales of Mobile Product to uncover the insights on sales distributio by arious attributes such as Brands, Customer Gender and payment methods.
+> >This project analyzes the sales of Mobile Product to uncover the insights on sales distributio by various attributes such as Brands, Customer Gender and payment methods.
 Using Pivot tables, I explored metrics like total sales by Payment Method and Gender, average income of buyers, gender distribution and overall revenue.
 This analysis helps to understand the key factors driving sales in the dataset provided.

 ##  Dataset Source
 www.kaggle.com/dataset